 And really, we're talking about paper here.
 At two projects per sheet of paper, the cost of coloring on premium marker paper is a measly $.16 per project.

-You're saving 12 cents when you use Hamermill.
+You save 12 cents when you use Hammermill.

 4. The cost of frustration